OsbornePro/Prevent-Deletion/README.md

 ![OsbornePro](https://raw.githubusercontent.com/tobor88/OsbornePro-The-Blue-Team-PowerShell-Security-Package/master/WEF%20Application/WEF/WEF/wwwroot/images/Logo.png) <br>

 ### Summary
 This application is used to prevent the deletion of a defined file or directory to the Everyone group.
-This then force the use of Admin credentials to delete the file or directory.
+This then forces the use of Admin credentials to delete the file or directory.

 ### How To Use
 To use the "__Prevent Deletion__" app follow these steps.